 With online reviews, tagging, and comments, it’s easy to find information — whether accurate or not — about any small business.
-And with 84% of consumers trusting online reviews over personal recommendations, it’s important to have and maintain a positive online presence.
+And with 76% of consumers trusting online reviews as much as personal recommendations, it’s important to have and maintain a positive online presence.
 Building and maintaining a strategic website can help any small business stay present, stay relevant, and help them reach out to their online audience.

 SEO is important for your business because more people than ever are searching for things online.
 Imagine you’re looking for a marketing agency near Lafayette, Indiana.
 You’d probably Google “marketing agency in Lafayette, Indiana.”
 On the first page of the search results, you’d see the marketing agencies that best answer this search query.
 These businesses aren’t on the first page because they got lucky; it’s because they developed their website with this key phrase in mind.

 By strategically using SEO, your business can appear on the first page of relevant Google searches.
 Why does this matter?
-Well, according to SmartInsights, the first page of search results gets more than 75% of the clicks.
+Well, the first page’s top three search results get 75% of the clicks.
 In other words, if you’re on the first page of results and you have a strategically developed website, you’re one step closer to a ton of business!